scitao/carnd-advanced-lane-detection/readme.md

 Most time consuming issues are include fine-tuning perspective transform points coordinates.
 Also it is worth mentioning that thresholding range values also have to be picked up manually, and it is not an ordinary task, because even small difference make a big change for the resulting lane lines image.

 Most likely my pipeline will fail on the videos with not clearly visible lane lines .
-As you can see, challenge videos was handled not properly with my pipeline.

-To make my pipeline more robust I need to implement more sophisticated lane lines search algorithm.
-Including advanced window search algorithm and implement outlier rejection and use a low-pass filter to smooth the lane detection over frames.
+To make my pipeline more robust it is probably reasonable to implement more sophisticated lane lines search algorithm including advanced window search algorithm and implement outlier rejection and use a low-pass filter to smooth the lane detection over frames.